Brenda Edwards

 Brenda Claudina Susan Edwards (' Artman; born 2 March 1969) is an English singer, actress, television personality and presenter.
-In 2005, she finished in fourth place on the second series of The X Factor.
+In 2005, she was the ninth contestant eliminated on the second series of The X Factor.
 Since 2019, she has been a weekly panellist on the ITV daytime chat show Loose Women.
 In October 2020, Edwards, Charlene White, Judi Love and Kéllé Bryan became the first all black panel in the show's 25-year history; they have featured several times together.

 In January 2021, she became a presenter on the BBC One programme Songs of Praise.

 Early life

 Brenda Claudina Susan Artman was born on 2 March 1969 in Luton, Bedfordshire, to a Saint Vincentian family.
 Edwards and her older brother Rodney were raised by relatives following the death of their parents in a car crash on 22 December 1974.
-Her grandmother, who was a member of the Church of God in Christ in Bury Park, encouraged her granddaughter to attend when she was eight, and Edwards soon discovered a love of music and singing, which led to joining Sunday school junior choir, and soon became the choir mistress, as well as a member of the Pentecostal Collective Church of God in Christ (COGIC) mass choir.
+Her grandmother, who was a member of the Church of God in Christ in Bury Park, encouraged her granddaughter to attend when she was eight, and Edwards soon discovered a love of music and singing, which led to her joining the Sunday school junior choir, and she soon became the choir mistress, as well as a member of the Pentecostal Collective Church of God in Christ (COGIC) mass choir.

 Edwards eventually made the move from gospel to secular music, and at 18 she sang at local nightclubs, weddings, funerals and bar mitzvahs.
 Prior to finding a successful entertainment career, Edwards worked full-time in accounts.